FamBear

 The Platform Model Explained

-An online childcare platform in Bangkok flips the agency model on its head.
-Instead of a consultant choosing candidates for you, you browse profiles yourself.
-You see photos, qualifications, reviews from other families, and availability.
+An online childcare platform in Bangkok called FamBear flips the agency model on its head.
+Instead of a consultant choosing candidates for you, you browse profiles yourself, you see photos, qualifications, reviews from other families, and availability.
 You set the filters, you make the shortlist, and you reach out directly.
+This is all done with the support of artificial intelligence to make your life easier.

-FamBear works this way.
-Every caregiver on the platform goes through background checks and practical skill assessments before their profile goes live.
+Every caregiver on the FamBear platform goes through background checks, reference checks if available and practical skill assessments and have access to care training classes before their profile goes live.
 Families can browse verified profiles, read reviews from other parents, and book either on-demand or long-term care.
 The difference from an agency is that you are not waiting for someone to call you back with "a few options."
 You are looking at everything available and deciding for yourself.

 Platform Fees vs Agency Fees

 This matters because it affects who stays and who leaves.
-When an agency deducts the nanny's first month salary or keeps 75 percent of the hourly rate, the caregiver has every reason to find families on her own and cut the middleman out.
+When an agency deducts a large percentage of the nanny's first month salary or keeps 75 percent of the hourly rate, the caregiver has every reason to find families on her own and cut the middleman out.
 And that is exactly what happens.
 Multiple Reddit users in Bangkok expat forums recommend finding nannies through Facebook groups like "Thailand Babies" or "Expat Mummy Club, Bangkok" specifically to avoid agency markups.
+However, there are risks with this recommendation.

-FamBear's approach lets caregivers set their own rates, so they earn what families actually pay.
+FamBear's approach lets caregivers set their own rates.
 That alignment is not just fairer - it is practical.
 Caregivers who feel properly compensated stick around longer, and families get stability instead of constant turnover.

 Agency vs Platform - Side-by-Side Comparison